 The Forgotten Poets Newsletter is dedicated to out-of-print, obscure, and generally under-appreciated poets and poems, particularly from the late-1800s and early-1900s.
 Within this, I also have a specific interest in the intertwining histories of tanka and haiku, both in Japanese and English, and their relationship to the beginnings of free-verse.
 All this aside—I post poems!
 Lots of poems!
 And if you like poems, I personally guarantee you won’t be disappointed!

-At the moment there are four sections of the newsletter:
+There are four sections of the newsletter:

 Alongside all this, I include fragments of history, theory, and general poetic miscellanea, when I have the time and energy.
 None of the posts are paywalled, so if you’d like to support the project, we have books for sale . . .